nkakouros-original/ansible-role-easyrsa/README.md

 Requirements
 ------------

-Ansible >= 2.8 (might work with other versions too)
+- Ansible >= 2.8 (might work with other versions too)

-The role is being tested against Ubuntu 18.04 but it should work with any other Linux distro as well.
+- The role is being tested against Ubuntu 18.04 but it should work with any other Linux distro as well.

+- `git` should be already installed.

 Role Variables
 --------------